THE

 been defined as non-cognition of such an object which otherwise fulfils the

-conditions of cognizability.
-For
+conditions of cognizability. for

 example, a jar is an object which fulfils the condition of cognizability.

-If at a particular place there is non-cognition of jar, this enables us
+if at a particular place there is non-cognition of jar, this enables us

-to infer its non-existence.
-So here
+to infer its non-existence. so here

 non-cognition of the jar is the linga and

-non-existence of the jar is the lingin.
-The non-cognition (of a thing) is to be regarded as the linga
+non-existence of the jar is the lingin. the non-cognition (of a thing) is to be regarded as the linga

 for the non-existence (of that thing) which is its lingin